Dev-rick/Simple-Supply-Chain-Udacity/README.md

 5. Follow [this guide](https://metamask.zendesk.com/hc/en-us/articles/360015290032-How-to-Reveal-Your-Seed-Phrase) to reveal your seed words from your METAMASK account.

-⋅⋅⋅a) **Be sure to be on the rinkeby testnetwork**
+    a) **Be sure to be on the rinkeby testnetwork**

-⋅⋅⋅b) Copy your seed words from your METAMASK into the respective marked section of the **secrets-migration.js** file
+    b) Copy your seed words from your METAMASK into the respective marked section of the **secrets-migration.js** file

 6. Visit the [infura website](https://www.infura.io)

-⋅⋅⋅a) login or create account
+    a) login or create account

-⋅⋅⋅b) create a new project
+    b) create a new project

-⋅⋅⋅c) COPY the endpoint from the project to clipboard
+    c) COPY the endpoint from the project to clipboard

 ![alt text][INFURA-key]

 [INFURA-key]: https://github.com/Userrick/Simple-Supply-Chain-Udacity/tutorial-images/INFURA-key.PNG "INFURA-key"

-⋅⋅⋅d) PASTE it into the **secrets-migration.js** file
+    d) PASTE it into the **secrets-migration.js** file

 7. Now launch your personal supply chain to the network by following these commands: